shivams786/KernelBridge-Concurrent-Linux-Character-Device-Driver-/docs/design-decisions.md

 # Design Decisions

+These are the choices I would expect to be asked about in a review or interview.
+Most of them are not exotic; they are the boring choices that keep a small driver understandable.

-## Character Device
+## Why a Character Device

-A character device is a good fit because the project models byte-stream I/O without block-device sector semantics or network-stack policy.
-It exercises the VFS interface that many real kernel drivers expose to user space.
+The driver exposes a byte stream, so a character device fits naturally.
+A block device would add sector semantics that do not belong here, and a network device would pull in a completely different stack.
+This project is about the VFS path and user/kernel boundary.

 ## Partial Writes

-Writes use normal stream-style partial semantics.
-If space exists, the driver writes as much as the buffer can currently accept and returns that byte count.
-If no space exists, blocking descriptors wait and non-blocking descriptors receive `-EAGAIN`.

-This policy avoids surprising large sleeps for huge writes and teaches callers to handle short writes correctly.
+Writes are partial.
+If 100 bytes are requested and only 30 bytes fit, the driver writes 30 and returns 30.
+If no bytes fit, it either waits or returns `-EAGAIN`, depending on blocking mode.

+That behavior is easier to compose with normal Unix I/O loops.
+It also makes the user-space client handle short writes instead of assuming the kernel did everything in one call.

 ## Mutex Instead of Spinlock

-The shared state is protected with a mutex because `copy_to_user`, `copy_from_user`, and memory allocation paths may sleep.
-A spinlock would be wrong around those operations.
-The critical sections are small and the device is a teaching/portfolio driver, so a mutex is clear and appropriate.
+The driver uses a mutex because the protected paths can sleep.
+User-copy helpers may fault and sleep, resize allocates memory, and blocking paths need to drop the lock before waiting.

+A spinlock would be the wrong tool around those operations.
+If this were an interrupt-driven hardware driver, the split between spinlocks, mutexes, and work queues would need more careful design.

-## Wait-Queue Design
+## Wait Queues

-Separate reader and writer wait queues make readiness events explicit.
-Readers are woken after writes.
-Writers are woken after reads, clears, and successful resizes.
-Blocking code checks state, releases the mutex, sleeps, and then rechecks state after wakeup.
+Readers and writers have separate wait queues because they wait on different conditions.
+Readers need data.
+Writers need free space.

+The important part is not the wait queue itself; it is the lock choreography.
+The driver checks state under the mutex, releases the mutex before sleeping, and then checks again after waking.
+That avoids sleeping while holding the state lock and handles spurious or stale wakeups.

-## ABI Versioning
+## IOCTL ABI Shape

-Ioctl ABIs are difficult to change after user-space programs depend on them.
-The stats structure carries `abi_version` and `struct_size`, uses fixed-width Linux integer types, and avoids pointers.
-This gives future versions a clear compatibility boundary.
+The ioctl header uses fixed-width Linux types and avoids pointers in exported structures.
+The stats payload carries an ABI version and the structure size.

+That may look formal for a sample driver, but ioctl interfaces tend to outlive the original code.
+It is better to leave a version marker on day one than to wish one existed later.

 ## Resize Behavior

-Resize preserves unread data when possible by linearizing the old circular contents into the new allocation.
-A resize below the unread byte count is rejected instead of silently dropping data.
+Resize keeps unread data if the new capacity can hold it.
+If it cannot, the driver rejects the request instead of dropping data silently.

+The implementation copies the unread circular contents into a new linear allocation, then swaps it into the buffer state while holding the mutex.

-## Rate-Limited Logs
+## Logging

+Normal read and write calls stay quiet.
+They are too frequent for useful logs.
-Normal reads and writes do not log.
-Fault paths use rate-limited warnings so a bad user process cannot flood `dmesg`.
-Important lifecycle and resize events use `pr_info`.
+Load, unload, resize, and mode changes use `pr_info`.
+Bad user-copy and unsupported ioctl paths use rate-limited warnings so a broken process cannot fill `dmesg` in a tight loop.

-## Virtual Device Scope

-The driver is not tied to physical hardware.
-That keeps the project runnable in a disposable VM while still demonstrating core driver mechanics.
-A PCIe, USB, or platform version would add bus probing, hardware resource management, interrupt handling, DMA constraints, and device-specific power management.

 ## Security Choices

-The driver does not trust user-provided pointers or sizes.
-It uses `copy_to_user` and `copy_from_user`, validates ioctl command numbers, rejects invalid capacities, does not expose kernel addresses, does not return uninitialized padding, and keeps `/dev/shivam_char` permissions controlled by udev/root unless the load script is explicitly asked to relax them for a throwaway local test VM.
+The driver does not trust user pointers or user-provided capacities.
+It uses `copy_to_user` and `copy_from_user`, validates ioctl command numbers, zeroes the stats structure before returning it, and never exposes kernel addresses.

+The load script leaves device permissions alone unless `--chmod` is passed.
+That option is only there to make local VM testing less annoying.

+## Why No Hardware

+Keeping the device virtual makes the project reproducible.
+Anyone with a Linux VM and matching kernel headers can build it.
+A hardware-backed version would need probe/remove callbacks, register access, interrupts, DMA rules, and power management.
+Those are valuable topics, but they would hide the core character device path this project is focused on.